zakaria0001/zakaria0001/README.md

 ## 🚀 About Me
 Software Engineer Student at EMSI CASABLANCA

-Previously FullStack Developer Intern at IDEMIA MOROCCO
+FullStack Developer Intern at FeverTokens

 👨🏻‍💻 🧠 Currently Learning New Skills